top of page

 In the afternoon, it is usually gardening time again, or he plays in our front yard.
 He loves checking in with frogs.
 He observes them carefully, sometimes quietly, sometimes with questions.

 Nature gives him space to regulate.
-It also gives him something real to focus on.
+It also provides something real to focus on.
+I notice that outdoor time reduces tension for both of us.

 Real Life Practice: Markets, Errands, and Dining Out

+Our routine changes from day to day, but that is the basic structure we follow.
 Almost twice a week, we go to the market.
-I want him to slowly get used to buying the things we need, whether it is food or anything we need in he house.
+I want him to slowly get used to buying the things we need, whether it is food or anything we need in the house.
 These small exposures build confidence.

 We also bring him along for errands like going to the bank.
 I want him to see how real life works.
 Waiting in line.
 Talking to staff.
 Observing transactions.
 These are lessons too.